In An Emergency

 GU Department of Public Safety

 24-Hour Emergency Medical Assistance

-- Contact your local resident director, host institution coordinator, or in-country contact immediately.
+- Connect with your local contacts and support network.
+This may include your resident director, host program coordinator, or in-country emergency contact.

 - Contact CISI/Team Assist for all medical emergencies.
 From outside the U.S., you should call CISI/Team Assist collect +1-312-935-1703.
 Within the U.S., call toll-free at 1-855-327-1411.

 - Contact the Georgetown University Police Department’s (GUPD) 24-hour emergency phone number – +1-202-687-4343 to report your emergency.
 Notify the GUPD responder that you are a Georgetown traveler abroad with the Office of Global Education and provide your contact details.
 They will contact the appropriate university personnel to assist you.

 - Contact the Office of Global Education, +1-202-687-3132, during regular office hours, Monday through Friday, 9:00 AM to 5:00 PM to provide an update on your status and for appropriate guidance on the next steps. *Please note that the Office of Global Education’s general office phone number is not staffed for immediate answer, and should not be used in an emergency.

 - Contact your family or appropriate person(s) at home and establish a communication schedule.